23 Simple Ways You Can Improve E-Commerce UX

 - Avoid asking customers to provide repetitive information.

 - Allow customers to use Google or Facebook accounts instead of creating a new profile.

 - Remove any distractions from the checkout page.

 17. Create a One-Click Checkout

-Adding calls to action is a good step towards getting visitors to add items to their cart.
+Adding calls to action is a good step toward getting visitors to add items to their carts.
 Unfortunately, the average cart abandonment percentage is 76%.